 Summary: 4 ways botox can make you look older

 So to summarize the main question for this article, “Can Botox make you look older?”
-Yes, it sure can.
-And these are the four different ways: Loss of volume, sagging skin, thinner skin, and lack of movement.
+Yes, there are four different ways this injection can make you looker older.
+Loss of volume, sagging skin, thinner skin, and lack of movement.

 So whatever you decide to do regarding this treatment.
 Make sure to be cautious.
 And consider taking a break every once in a while.
 Discuss further with your dermatologist.